-In an interactive full day workshop, teachers are given the keys to leading a happy life and the importance of emotional intelligence in their classrooms and their students’ success in life.
+In an interactive full day professional development for teachers, participants get the keys to leading a happy life and the importance of emotional intelligence in their classrooms and their students’ success in life.
 Relaxed, confident, happy teachers educate and nurture relaxed, confident, happy students that succeed academically with ease.

 What’s in the presentation?

 Presentation running time: 8 hours, with two 15-minute breaks and a 1-hour break for lunch.

 - Letting go – the art of NEXTing

 - Love languages

 - Using positive language – Teachers learn how the words they use affect their students and how to inject positivity into their classes, their relationships and everyday life by using the right language.

 - How to be happy in life – Teachers learn how to make themselves happier whenever they want and how to help their students, their family members and friends be happy too.

 - Communicating in style – Teachers learn to recognise, accept, interpret and communicate in the styles of their students and other people in their life.
 They also learn to accept themselves and feel good about being different.

 - Filling the “love tank” – Teachers learn what makes them feel loved and how to express positive feelings towards their students and others in the best possible way.